-- 7.1 The operation of the (SM) relay closes a circuit from the battery through the stepping magnet, contacts of (SM) relay, (U1) cam, contact of (SPT1) relay, contacts of (EC1) relay, (PC) key normal (REP1), (REP2) and (REP3) keys, ("K" wiring or contacts of (REP) relay, ("E" wiring) (CA) key normal, ("E" wiring) or (RC) relay, ("K" wiring) contacts of (FR) relay, ("E" wiring) or direct ("K" wiring) through contacts of (MRI) relay normal (FL) relay normal, (CC) relay normal, (MR2) relay normal, (Q1) cam to ground.
-This same ground is closed in parallel from the (U1) cam through contacts of (STP2) relay, primary and secondary windings of (STP) relay to battery, shunted by the ground circuit through the contact of stepper, contact (SM) relay, (T1) cam to middle tap at (STP) relay.
-The operation of the (SM) relay in position 2 also operates the (MON) relay which lights the (MON) lamp, with the lamp key operated. - 7.2 The operation of the master stopped magnet opens contact, removing shunt from (STP) relay which allows the (STP) relay to operate.
-Operation of the (STP) relay closes a ground circuit through (L3) and (K3) cams, contacts of (SLFT) relay normal, (PC) key normal, contact of (SPT) relay normal contact of (STP) relay operated, contact of (DTS) relay normal through SSE-Bl cam to (R) magnet.
+(REP1), (REP2) and (REP3) keys, ("E" wiring) or contacts of (REP) relay, ("K" wiring) (CA) key normal, ("E" wiring) or (RC) relay, ("K" wiring) contacts of (FR) relay, ("E" wiring) or direct "K" wiring) through contacts of (MR1) relay mormal (FL) relay normal, (CC) relay normal, (MR2) relay normal, (Q1) cam to ground.
+This same ground is closed in parallel from the (U1) cam through contacts of (ST2) relay, primary and secondary windings of (STP) relay to battery, shunted by the ground circuit through the contact of stepper, contact (SM) relay, (TI) cam to middle tap at (STP) relay.

+The operation of the master stepper magnet opens contact, removing shunt from (STP) relay which allows the (STP) relay to operate.
+Operation of the (STP) relay closes a ground circuit through (L3) and (K3) cams, contacts of (SLFT) relay normal, (PC) key normal, contact of (STP) relay normal contact of (STP) relay operated contact of (DTS) relay normal through (B1) cam to (R) magnet.
 This circuit advances the test switch to position 3.
+The operation of the (SM) relay in position 2 also operated the (MON) relay which lights the (MON) lamp.

-8. STEPS GROUP SELECTOR
+8. STEPS CROUP SELECTOR

-In position 3, the (SM) relay releases, but the (MON) relay holds through the (CO) arc and primary winding of (GlON) relay which operates.
+In position 3, the (SM) relay releases, but the (MON) relay holds through the (CO) arc and primary winding of (WOM) relay which operates.
 The (GlON) relay operated, connects battery to the (GlON) lamp and the (GON) relay.
-The battery to the (GON) relay is connected through 18 type resistances, 18-BW and 18-AP, contacts of (G10N) operated, (G0N1) relay normal winding of (G0N) relay.
-(RN) key normal to ground.
+The battery to the (GON) relay is connected through 18 type resistances, 18-BW and 18-AP, centacts of (GlON) operated, (GON1) relay normal winding of (GON) relay, (RN) key normal to ground.
 The (GON) relay does not receive enough current to operate with one group selector off normal but will operate if more than one group selector is off normal.
-The (SG1) and (STP2) relays operate in position 3, with (SG1) relay operated (GlA) and (GlB) magnets operate in parallel to ground on cam (Q1).
-With the (SG1) relay operated a short circuit is closed for the (STP) relay through the back contact of the (GIA) and (GIB) magnets.
+The (SG1) and (STP2) relays operate in position 3; with (SG1) relay operated (GlA) and (GlB) magnets operate in parallel to ground on cam (Q1).
+With the (SG1) relay operated a short circuit is closed for the (STP) relay through the back contact of the (GlA) and (GlB) magnets.
 When the (GlA) and (GlB) magnets operate the short circuit is removed and the (STP) relay operates advancing the switch to position 4.